Heart Valve Problems

 Heart Murmur

 The main sign of heart valve disease is a heart murmur.
-A murmur is an extra sound that can be caused by blood flowing through a damaged valve.
-A heart murmur often sounds like a “whoosh” or “swish.”
-However, not all heart murmurs are due to heart valve problems.
+A murmur is an extra sound made when blood flows through a damaged valve.
+It often sounds like a “whoosh” or “swish.”
+Murmurs can be soft or loud and may sound different depending on the valve problem.
+Not all heart murmurs are caused by valve problems.

-A healthcare professional may hear heart murmurs with a stethoscope (medical equipment used to listen to the heart and lung sounds).
+A healthcare provider can hear heart murmurs with a stethoscope (a tool used to listen to heart and lung sounds).

 Other Symptoms